 Begin with our music resume template.
 Add musical accomplishments from your school and work experience.

 List music skills like orchestra experience or track mixing.
-But show Unsuk Chin moments in your bullet points.
+Show your achievements and body of work in your bullet points.

 Write a music resume objective with a medley of your best attributes.